Merahi metua no Tehamana: Teha'amana

-The name Teha'amana is formed from the definite article te, the causative particle ha'a and the substantive mana ("strength"), and thus signifies "giver of strength", hence its frequent occurrence in ancient prayers and folklore.
+The name Teha'amana is formed from the definite article te, the causative particle ha'a and the substantive mana ('strength'), and thus signifies 'giver of strength', hence its frequent occurrence in ancient prayers and folklore.
 In his account of their idyll together, Gauguin described how in the evenings Teha'amana would recount their ancient myths as they lay in bed.
-Teha'amana was nevertheless a Christian, as evidenced by the missionary dress she wears in the portrait, and would have known nothing of Tahitian mythology.
-Bengt Danielsson, the Kon-Tiki anthropologist, notes that Teha'amana recounting the old myths is an especially barefaced fiction, because not only were these largely forgotten, they had always been withheld from women.
-All Gauguin's accounts of ancient Tahitian religion in Noa Noa were copied from other sources without adequate acknowledgement.
+Teha'amana was nevertheless a Christian, as evidenced by the missionary dress she wears in the portrait, and would most likely have known nothing of Tahitian mythology.
+Bengt Danielsson, the Kon-Tiki anthropologist, notes that Teha'amana recounting the old myths is an especially barefaced fiction, because not only were these largely forgotten; they had always been withheld from women.
+All of Gauguin's accounts of ancient Tahitian religion in Noa Noa were copied from other sources without adequate acknowledgement.

 Men took vahines for sexual and other practical advantages, such as gathering food supplies.
 This was because Tahitian families were self-sufficient in food.
 The staples of breadfruit and bananas were gathered high in the mountains on a weekly basis, while fish was abundant in the lagoons.
 Pigs were hunted in the undergrowth.
-As a consequence there was no trade in foodstuffs and offering food was regarded as an act of charity.
-Instead of gathering the food himself, Gaugain opted to take a vahine so that her family could provide for him.
+As a consequence, there was no trade in foodstuffs and offering food was regarded as an act of charity.
+Instead of gathering the food himself, Gauguin opted to take a vahine so that her family could provide for him.
 Having a vahine meant at least he had access to wild fruit and fresh shrimp gathered by her, as well as her own family's extensive food stores.

-Gauguin's account of Teha'amana in Noa Noa, where he refers to her as Tehura, is mainly confined to their marriage, contracted in a single afternoon in the course of a planned excursion round the island, and a few other episodes including notably the genesis of his painting Spirit of the Dead Watching.
-Danielsson was able to find some oral and civic sources in the course of his researches.
+Gauguin's account of Teha'amana in Noa Noa, where he refers to her as Tehura, is mainly confined to their marriage, contracted in a single afternoon in the course of a planned excursion around the island, and a few other episodes including notably the genesis of his painting Spirit of the Dead Watching.
+Danielsson was able to find some oral and civic sources in the course of his research.